Online Faxing Supports Secure Document Exchange for Government Agencies

 According to the U.S. Labor Department, more than 36 million people have filed for unemployment due to the coronavirus pandemic.
 To submit the myriad of paperwork required to process claims and benefits, many departments and millions of people have turned to online faxing to ensure that their confidential information is processed securely.
-Over the past few months, Google Trends has shown an uptick in online searches relating to “how to send a fax online,” and other electronic fax and document delivery queries.
+Over the past few months, Google Trends has shown an uptick in online searches relating to “how to send a fax online,” and other document delivery queries.

 Now more than ever, secure fax is accelerating business-critical communications and enabling government organizations to keep pace with high volumes of correspondence.
 The deluge of unemployment claims sent and received reinforced the versatility of fax and the scalability of the cloud.
 Cloud-based, digital fax solutions eliminate busy signals associated with traditional telephony infrastructure and provide new ways to send and receive information from a virtually unlimited number of endpoints and devices.